 Every interaction around work is an opportunity to be an ambassador of this revolution—to sow the seeds of my own little grass roots movement.
 So, I push forward and explain, yes, I help my clients implement new software.
 But it involves so much more than teaching them the mechanics of the tool.
 Proficiency is meaningless without the confidence in the platform.
 I am coach, counselor and cheerleader—sometimes in the same training session.

-Despite investing in a SaaS tool to change the way they work, clients can be remarkably resistant when it comes to making actual changes.
-I’ve learned to ask questions to drill down to the root cause of the problem and drive the conversation back to their pain points until they realize the only solution involves change.
+Despite investing in a SaaS tool to change the way they work, clients can be remarkably hesitant when it comes to making actual changes.
+I’ve learned to ask questions to drill down to the root cause of the doubts and drive the conversation back to their pain points until they realize the best solution invites change.
 Then I help them devise a smart strategy to implement that change.

 The Complexities of Managing Change

 I deal with deployment team leaders who are feeling intense pressure to deliver results with the new software—yesterday.
 No pressure.
 I align my delivery with their unique use case and specific requirements.
 That means listening.
 To the stated goals as well as the unspoken fears.
 And partnering with them to craft a solution that will both benefit the team and satisfy management.
 It can be quite the balancing act.

 My favorite clients are the ones who don’t know exactly what they need or want, but they know they need to make changes and they’re gloriously open-minded to recommendations.
 Even if it’s new.
 Even if it’s scary.
 Even if they know they’ll get push back.
 I support and guide them every step of the way, helping them build a smart, scalable account structure.
 I ensure they’ve mastered the functionalities and features to maximize their use of the tool.
 I give them collateral resources to succeed in the most critical aspect of the deployment—managing change.

 Bottom line, that is what I do.
 I equip my clients with the tools to adapt and succeed a world of work which is rapidly changing.